bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-07-12-newsletter.md

 - [Bitcoin Core 26.2][] is a maintenance version of Bitcoin Core's older release series.
-Anyone on 26.1 or earlier who is unable or unwilling to upgrade to the latest release (27.1) is encouraged to upgrade to this maintenance release.
+Anyone on 26.1 or earlier who is unable or unwilling to upgrade to the latest release (27.1) is encouraged to upgrade to this maintenance release. {% assign timestamp="37:23" %}

-- [LND v0.18.2-beta][] is a minor release to fix a bug affecting users of older versions of the btcd backend.
+- [LND v0.18.2-beta][] is a minor release to fix a bug affecting users of older versions of the btcd backend. {% assign timestamp="37:42" %}

 ## Notable code and documentation changes